umar221b/arrangeable/README.md

 # Arrangeable

-Arrangeable provides an organized and seamless way to sort your model objects by different attributes.
+Arrangeable provides an organized and seamless way to sort your ActiveRecord objects by different attributes.

 ## Installation